 Being a student during the coronavirus pandemic has been nothing short of a nightmare.
-Thousands of undergraduates and postgraduates are still having to use or pay for accommodation that they haven’t wanted since the middle of March.
+Thousands of undergraduates and postgraduates are still having to use or pay for accommodation or self-storage in London that they haven't wanted since the middle of March.

 Fortunately, housing contracts are starting to end as we approach July and August.
 However, this means students are being faced with a new problem; moving out while amid a pandemic.
 This activity is already stressful enough without coronavirus adding a whole new host of obstacles.
 Don't worry yourself too much, though.
 We've written this article to help students during the pandemic by providing our top tips for moving out.
 Read on to find out what they are.